archondigital/archondigital.github.io/_posts/2012-12-16-question-how-to-convert-an-old-wordpress-install-to-a-purely-static-html-website.md

 ---
+published: true
-title: 'Question: How to convert WordPress install to a static HTML website'
+post_title: 'Question: How to convert WordPress install to a static HTML website'
 author: Jon Cuevas
 excerpt: "When I redesigned my site two years ago, I decided to archive my old WordPress installation as a way to clean up all the bloat it accumulated from years of installing plugins, themes and custom scripts.
 The most logical decision for me was to just start with a fresh WordPress install  and retire my old installation under a subfolder.
 Archiving my site also required me to manually put dozens of 301 redirects to allow search engines and old backlinks to still find their way into my blog."
 layout: post